-Abstract-The advance of object tracking technologies leads to huge volumes of spatio-temporal data collected in the form of trajectory data stream.
-In this study, we investigate the problem of discovering object groups that travel together (i.e., traveling companions) from streaming trajectories.
+The advance of mobile technologies leads to huge volumes of spatio-temporal data collected in the form of trajectory data stream.
+In this study, we investigate the problem of discovering object groups that travel together (i.e., traveling companions) from trajectory data streams.
 Such technique has broad applications in the areas of scientific study, transportation management and military surveillance.
 To discover traveling companions, the monitoring system should cluster the objects of each snapshot and intersect the clustering results to retrieve moving-together objects.
 Since both clustering and intersection steps involve high computational overhead, the key issue of companion discovery is to improve the efficiency of algorithms.
 We propose the models of closed companion candidates and smart intersection to accelerate data processing.
-A data structure termed traveling buddy is designed to facilitate scalable and flexible companion discovery from streaming trajectories.
+A data structure termed traveling buddy is designed to facilitate scalable and flexible companion discovery from trajectory streams.
 The traveling buddies are micro-groups of objects that are tightly bound together.
 By only storing the object relationships rather than their spatial coordinates, the buddies can be dynamically maintained along trajectory stream with low cost.
 Based on traveling buddies, the system can discover companions without accessing the object details.
+In addition, we extend the proposed framework to discover companions on more complicated scenarios with spatial and temporal constraints, such as on the road network and battlefield.
 The proposed methods are evaluated with extensive experiments on both real and synthetic datasets.
-The buddy-based method is an order of magnitude faster than baselines.
-It also achieves higher precision and recall in companion discovery.
+Experimental results show that our proposed buddy-based approach is an order of magnitude faster than the baselines and achieves higher accuracy in companion discovery.

-I. INTRODUCTION
+1. INTRODUCTION

-The technical advances in location-acquisition devices and tracking technologies have generated huge amount of trajectory data recording the movement of people, vehicle, animal and natural phenomena in a variety of applications, such as social network, transportation management, scientific studies and military surveillance: (1) In Foursquare [1], the users check in the sequence of visited restaurants and shopping malls as trajectories.
-In many GPS-trajectory-sharing websites like Geolife [35], people upload their travel or sports routes to share with friends.
+The technical advances in mobile devices and tracking technologies have generated huge amount of trajectory data recording the movement of people, vehicle, animal and natural phenomena in a variety of applications, such as social network, transportation management, scientific studies and military surveillance [Zheng and Zhou 2011]: (1) In Foursquare1, the users check in the sequence of visited restaurants and shopping malls as trajectories.
+In many GPS-trajectory-sharing websites like Geolife [Zheng et al. 2010], people upload their travel or sports routes to share with friends.
 (2) Many taxis in major cities have been embedded with GPS sensors.
-Their locations are reported to the transportation system in the format of streaming trajectories [32], [28].
-(3) Biologists solicit the moving trajectories of animals like migratory birds for their research [2].
-(4) The battlefield sensor network watches the designated area and collects the movement of possible intruders [27].
+Their locations are reported to the transportation system in the format of streaming trajectories [Yuan et al. 2010; Tang et al. 2011].
+(3) Biologists solicit the moving trajectories of animals like migratory birds for their research2.
+(4) The battlefield sensor network watches the designated area and collects the movement of possible intruders [Tang et al. 2010].
 Their trajectories are watched by military satellites all the time.